 As a result of the shooting, the victim spent three weeks in the hospital with injuries that included multiple rib fractures, a lacerated stomach and a gunshot wound.
 In 2020, the victim filed a federal lawsuit against Crews and the city of Ladue, citing unreasonable and excessive force in the shooting.
 The $2 million settlement in the case was reached in October 2020.

 Sadly, similar cases continue to occur throughout the country.

 Protecting citizens and clients

 The team of skilled attorneys at Holland Injury Law LLC firmly believes in protecting citizens and holding people in power accountable for their actions.
-We have accomplished it in this case in helping Ashley Hall and will continue to do so for other clients.
+We have accomplished it in this case in helping our client and will continue to do so for other clients.
 We consistently stand for justice and fairness.